mpanighetti/dnd5e-species/oozes/oozeborn.md

 _**Aversion to Fire.**_ The jelly that constitutes your physical being possesses a powerful instinctual fear of fire, which can sometimes be overwhelming.
 If you take fire damage, make a DC 10 Wisdom saving throw; on a failed save, you are frightened until the end of your next turn.
 After a successful save, your aversion to fire is suppressed for the next 24 hours.

-_**Languages.**_ You can speak, read, and write Common, and you can speak Deep Speech.
+_**Deep Speech.**_ In addition to any languages retained from your simulacrum, you can speak Deep Speech.

-If you are replacing your simulacrum species with an oozeborn, you retain any languages you had.

 _**Pseudopod.**_ You have a pseudopod that you can use to make unarmed strikes.
 When you hit with it, the strike deals 1d6 + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.
 When you are not actively using a pseudopod to attack, it is hidden within the form of your simulacrum.